VMML/vmmlib/RELNOTES.md

 * Memory Mapping for windows
 * Test for slerp is not yet implemented
 * Tests that depend on rand() may break with different stdlib versions
+* Test class for matrix validators are needed

 ## Planned Future Extensions